TW: dead bodies, implied abuse

 Let’s be perfectly clear here.
 There is nothing special about LeBreton Flats.
 There’s a museum about how we’ve learned to kill people the most efficiently through the years.
-In the summer, a bunch of sweaty preps and junkies get together and think they’re cultured because they watch pop stars pretend to be country singers.
+In the summer, a bunch of sweaty preps get together and think they’re cultured because they watch pop stars pretend to be country singers.
 One time, a stage collapsed on some aging eighties band.
 That is the extent of excitement in this neighborhood.
-Population: 300-something.
+Population: three-hundred-something.

 You’d think Gurjas would have the decency to get killed somewhere interesting.

 Gurjas hadn’t had the decency to do much, though.
 He didn’t want to tell me anything useful, it appeared, and once I’d pulled the lying trick on him, I wouldn’t be able to trust anything else he said.
 As a result, I was stuck with an entire neighborhood to canvass.